SOUHAILELALLALY/Resume_Analysis_Application/README.md

 # Intelligent Job Recommender

-An end-to-end machine learning & NLP project that analyzes resumes (PDF) to predict the candidate's job category, then dynamically scrapes LinkedIn to recommend real job openings based on the detected profile and desired location.
+An end-to-end machine learning & NLP project that analyzes PDF resumes to predict the candidate’s job profile using a KNN classifier, then dynamically scrapes LinkedIn to recommend real-time job openings based on the detected profile and chosen location.
 ✨ Features

-✅ Resume Parsing & Cleaning:
+✅ Resume Parsing & Cleaning

-Reads PDF resumes, cleans the text (URLs, special characters, emojis, etc.) using regex & NLTK.
+    Reads PDF resumes and extracts text using PyPDF2.

-✅ Profile Prediction:
+    Cleans the text by removing URLs, mentions, emojis, and non-ASCII characters with regex and NLTK.

-Predicts the candidate's job profile (e.g. Data Scientist, Java Developer, Business Analyst) using a pre-trained TF-IDF + Scikit-learn classifier.
+✅ Profile Prediction with KNN

-✅ Real-time Job Recommendations:
+    Converts the cleaned text into TF-IDF vectors.

-Scrapes LinkedIn to fetch relevant job openings based on the predicted profile and location specified by the user.
+    Uses a K-Nearest Neighbors (KNN) classifier to predict the most likely job category.

-✅ Interactive Streamlit Interface:
+✅ Real-time Job Recommendations

-    Upload your PDF resume.
+    Scrapes LinkedIn job postings based on the predicted profile and location.

-    Choose your preferred country or city.
+✅ Interactive Streamlit Interface

-    See your predicted profile and matching job opportunities.
+    Upload your resume, select your location, and instantly get tailored job listings.

 🖥️ Demo
 <img src="app.png" alt="App Screenshot" />